 Want to replace the early morning screech of the T with the sound of the sea?
 Rather smell salt air than car exhaust on your weekend travels?
 Massachusetts residents might be surprised to discover that weekend plans and weekday commutes don’t always require a set of wheels, as the Bay State offers a wealth of water-based public transportation options.
 Here are some of the Massachusetts destinations that you can travel to and from by boat.

 Boston Harbor Islands (seasonal): Boston Harbor Cruises offers spring and summer boats to the Boston Harbor Islands National and State Park, starting in mid-June and running through early September.
 Seven of the 34 islands can be reached by ferry—Georges, Spectacle, Peddocks, Lovells, Thompson, Grape, and Bumpkin.
 Travel to some islands will require a boat transfer, depending on port of origin.
-For pricing and ferry schedules to each island, see the Boston Harbor Islands website.
+For pricing and ferry schedules to each island, see the 2023 Ferry Schedule.

 Boston Waterfront: To hitch a ride from one point in Boston to another, hop on a water taxi that runs year-round and services major destinations and interesting stops, including the North End, Fort Point Channel, the Seaport District, and Logan Airport.
 See the Boston Harbor Cruises Water Taxi website for hours and rates and call 617-227-4320 for a pickup.

 Cuttyhunk Island: A year-round ferry runs from New Bedford to Cuttyhunk, the last and most populous of the Elizabeth Island chain (with a year-round population of a whopping 20-50 people).
-Boats run frequently between early April and late September, but drop off in the off season.
+Boats run frequently between early April and late September, with fewer trips in the off season.
 For fares and more information, see the Cuttyhunk Ferry Company website.

 Once You Arrive in Hingham: The Hingham Shipyard is within walking distance of a series of green spaces, including Webb Memorial State Park (with Boston skyline views), Great Esker Park, Bare Cove Park, and Stodder’s Neck dog park (for those traveling with canine companions).
 The Hingham Shipyard Launch website also offers more options for activities in the area.
-Once you venture beyond the waterfront, see the South Shore Chamber of Commerce Hingham page or the 365 South Shore Hingham events list for concerts, movies, and more in the town.
+Once you venture beyond the waterfront, see the 365 South Shore Hingham events list for concerts, movies, and more in the town.

 Logan Airport & Long Wharf: The MBTA Hingham ferry also connects Logan Airport with the towns of Hingham and Hull, as well as with Long Wharf on the Boston waterfront.
 Long Wharf is within walking distance of the Aquarium (Blue Line) and the State Street (Orange Line) T stations.
 Once you’ve arrived at the Logan docks, the free Massport 66 shuttle bus provides service to and from all airport terminals.
 More information and a full schedule of ferries are available on the Hingham/Hull Ferry page.